London Stock Exchange shareholders vote on $27 billion Refinitiv deal

 The industry has been littered with attempts at cross-border alliances between exchanges for more than a decade as profits from the traditional business of running stock markets and clearing houses have fallen.
 But many of the deals have run into regulatory and political opposition.

 This has pushed exchanges to look for related businesses.
-LSE and New York Stock Exchange owner ICE (ICE.N), for example, are moving into more profitable and less politically sensitive areas such as data and analytics, where revenue is rising.
+LSE and New York Stock Exchange owner ICE, for example, are moving into more profitable and less politically sensitive areas such as data and analytics, where revenue is rising.

 LSE executives also dismissed some shareholder doubts that the exchange has the ability to make a success of the takeover, with Schwimmer saying there was a high degree of confidence that integration of LSE and Refinitiv can be well managed.